Battle of Schellenberg

 The Battle of Schellenberg (Note: Also known as the Battle of Donauwörth) took place on 2 July 1704 (Note: Dates used in this article are NS) during the War of the Spanish Succession.
 The engagement was part of the Duke of Marlborough's campaign to save the Habsburg capital of Vienna from a threatened advance by King Louis XIV's Franco-Bavarian forces ranged in southern Germany.
 Marlborough had commenced his 250 mi march from Bedburg, near Cologne, on 8 May; within five weeks he had linked his forces with those of the Margrave of Baden, before continuing on to the river Danube.
-Once in southern Germany, the Allies' task was to induce Max Emanuel, the Elector of Bavaria, to abandon his allegiance to Louis XIV and rejoin the Grand Alliance; but to force the issue, the Allies first needed to secure a fortified bridgehead and magazine on the Danube, through which their supplies could cross to the south of the river into the heart of the Elector's lands.
+Once in southern Germany, the Allies' task was to induce Maximilian II Emanuel, Elector of Bavaria, to abandon his allegiance to Louis XIV and rejoin the Grand Alliance; but to force the issue, the Allies first needed to secure a fortified bridgehead and magazine on the Danube, through which their supplies could cross to the south of the river into the heart of the Elector's lands.
 For this purpose, Marlborough selected the town of Donauwörth.

 Once the Elector and his co-commander, Marshal Marsin, knew of the Allies' objective, they dispatched Count d'Arco with an advance force of 12,000 men from their main camp at Dillingen to strengthen and hold the Schellenberg heights above the town.
 Rejecting a protracted siege, Marlborough decided in favour of a quick assault, before the position could be made impregnable.
 After two failed attempts to storm the barricades, the Allied commanders, acting in unison, finally managed to overwhelm the defenders.
 It had taken just two hours to secure the bridgehead over the river in a hard-fought contest, but following the victory, momentum was lost to indecision.
-The deliberate devastation of the Elector's lands in Bavaria failed to bring Max Emanuel to battle or persuade him back into the Imperial fold.
+The deliberate devastation of the Elector's lands in Bavaria failed to bring Maximilian Emanuel to battle or persuade him back into the Imperial fold.
 Only when Marshal Tallard arrived with reinforcements to strengthen the Elector's forces, and Prince Eugene of Savoy arrived from the Rhine to bolster the Allies, was the stage finally set for the decisive action at the Battle of Blenheim the following month.